Understanding the Risks

 At all times, your account revaluation amount must stay above the liquidation level for your account otherwise all your positions may be closed.
 However, we do not guarantee such closure and you must not rely on it.
 It is your responsibility to monitor your positions closely and you will be able to monitor your account value and account revaluation amount through the platform.
 To prevent closure of your positions, you should deposit a sufficient amount of money into your account to cover any potential losses or costs from your trades.
 It is important to note that even an amount that you previously deposited and which appeared to be more than sufficient at the time, can very quickly become insufficient due to rapidly changing market conditions.

 A counterparty is the person or company on the other side of a financial transaction.
-When you take a CFD position, you’re buying a contract issued by OANDA, and as a result they are your counterparty in the transaction.
-There is a risk that, as the counterparty to the trade, they may fail to fulfil their obligations to you.
+When you take a CFD position, you’re buying a contract issued by OANDA, and as a result, they are your counterparty in the transaction.
+There is a risk that, as the counterparty to the trade, they may fail to fulfill their obligations to you.
 This may be because OANDA, or one of OANDA’s own counterparties (such as our hedge provider), fall into financial difficulties.
-ACY FX do not have control over our product issuer.
-Hence, you need to be aware of this risk that out of ACY FX’ control.
+ACY Capital do not have control over our product issuer.
+Hence, you need to be aware of this risk that out of ACY Capital’ control.

 Client money risk